 Since the majority of the tile on the market today is ceramic in nature, chipped tiles are a fact of life for any tile owner.
 If you have a chipped tile it can be replaced by removing the grout around the offending tile and replacing it with a new piece.
 It’s fairly easy to damage the tiles surrounding it in the process if you don’t know what you’re doing, however, so it’s a good idea to call a certified tile repairman to do this work for you to prevent this relatively small project from turning into much larger one.

-Need to find a pro for your tile maintenance?Find Pros
+Ready to start your tile maintenance?Find Pros

 Loose tiles can be a problem, but they don’t necessarily require removal and replacement of the entire surface.
 Often loose tiles rear their ugly heads in showers, tubs, bathrooms, and around sinks, and are indicators of water penetration and damage.
 Depending on the amount of water damage to the substrate, the tile can either simply reapplied or you may be in for a bigger repair that includes replacing the damaged portion of the substrate as well.
 Unless you’re well versed in things such as drywall patching or substrate removal and replacement, you probably want to contact a tile repairman or tile installer for this big of a job.